saivarshith2000/hacker_news_cli/README.md

 You can browse latest, top and past articles from the command line itself.

 ## **Installation**
-hacker_news_cli is written in python and can be installed with pip.
+py_hacker_news is written in python and can be installed with pip.
 **This program only supports python3**
 `pip3 install py_hacker_news --user`
 You need to make sure that `~/.local/bin` is in your PATH variable.